charliemic/electric-sheep/docs/development/workflow/SMART_PROMPTS_ARCHITECTURE.md

 ```
 [INTERNAL EVALUATION SUB-PROMPT]

+STEP 1: Check if action is rule-required
+- Is this action REQUIRED by a rule (e.g., "IMMEDIATELY", "MANDATORY", "CRITICAL")?
+- If YES → PROCEED immediately (no evaluation needed)
+- If NO → Continue to STEP 2

-Evaluate the risk of [ACTION] given this context:
+STEP 2: Evaluate the risk of [ACTION] given this context:

 CONTEXT:
 - Action: [what user wants to do]